OpenEnergyPlatform/academy/docs/courses/03_download.md

 - be able to find data on the OEP via the data search functionality
 - be able to download data tables as .csv or as a datapackage including the metadata
-- be able to select and filter data that resides on the OEP via the REST-full-HTTP API in Python
+- be able to use the REST-full-HTTP API in Python for selecting and downloading data from the OEP
-- be able to use the REST-full-HTTP API in Python for selecting data on the OEP, make calculations with it and save the results to a file
+- be able to use the oeclient with Python or the command line to select and download data from the OEP
+- know that you can check the scenario bundles on the OEP to learnm ore about scenarios, the corresponding data and context

 ## How can I find relevant information on the OEP?